jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I am looking forward go going to the park when this is built and trying it out.

 I haven't been to the park in idk 4 months looks like.

+1:32 AM

+Oh man, Metallica Slither, reconnecting with my roots.

+I have 3D models of each part at this point, doing some alignment/initial body layout

+It is useful to leave the Pi Zero usb/hdmi ports accessbile in case SSH isn't possible, can still get into it and modify code